SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: NUMERICAL EXPERIMENTS

-Figure~\ref{fig:syn_trace} presents the 2-dimensional trace plots of the three methods over 500 iterations, starting from the same initial state $(0.3, 0.3)$ with $a_0=b_0=10$ and $\epsilon=20$.
+Figure~\ref{fig:syn_trace} gives the 2-dimensional trace plots of the three methods over 500 iterations, starting from the same initial state $(0.3, 0.3)$ with $a_0=b_0=10$ and $\epsilon=20$.
 SOMA traverses the higher density regions of $\pi$ more rapidly and can explore the state space more efficiently.
-In contrast, Ran-IMwG gets stuck in some local regions, resulting in under exploration of the entire state space.
+In contrast, Ran-IMwG gets stuck in some local regions, resulting in an under-exploration of the entire state space.

-Next we quantitatively compare the methods using their empirical acceptance probabilities.
-In addition to chains targeting the density \eqref{eqn:synthetic_beta} in Figure~\ref{fig:syn_acc_compare}, we add another target distribution similar to \eqref{eqn:synthetic_beta}, but with $X_1,X_2 \sim \mathrm{Exp}(1)$ a priori instead.
-The target distributions considered in Figure~\ref{fig:syn_acc_compare}-B no longer satisfy Assumption~\ref {assump:ratio_bound}.
-However, SOMA still has a higher acceptance rate than the other two samplers, agreeing with the results proved in Section~\ref{sec:theory}.
-Also, the empirical acceptance rate of SOMA is better than our theoretical lower bound in \eqref{thm:acc_bound}.
-This suggests the possibility of improving the convergence analysis of SOMA for specific target and proposal distributions.
+Next, we quantitatively compare the methods using their empirical acceptance probabilities in Figure~\ref{fig:syn_acc_compare}.
+SOMA has a higher acceptance rate than Ran-IMwG and SYS-IMwG, agreeing with the results proved in Section~\ref{sec:theory}.

-Using coupled chains, we can estimate the convergence rates using the empirical distribution of the coupling time.
-This enables us to investigate the impact of posterior correlation $\rho_{\pi}(X_1,X_2)$ on convergence speed, illustrated in Figure~\ref{fig:syn_convergence_compare}.
-Higher posterior correlation typically indicates a more challenging sampling scenario, and indeed all three samplers mix more slowly under stronger posterior correlation.
-In both simulation setups (with or without Assumption~\ref{assump:ratio_bound}), SOMA is the most efficient in the high correlation scenario ($\rho < -0.4$) and Sys-IMwG is the most efficient when $\rho$ is small.